geotools/geotools/docs/user/library/referencing/faq.rst

      MathTransform transform = CRS.findMathTransform(DefaultGeographicCRS.WGS84, moroccoCRS);

-This problem often occurs when working with a custom coordinate reference system, if you look in your shapefile's prj file you will see that the contents is normal "well known text".
+This problem often occurs when working with a custom coordinate reference system, if you look in your shapefile's PRJ file you will see that the contents is normal "well known text".

 The "Bursa-Wolf parameters" define the relationship (and a transformation) between the spheroid being used by your shapefile and the normal WGS84 spheroid.

-The opengis javadocs has some help for you here:
+The ``opengis`` javadocs has some help for you here:

 * http://docs.geotools.org/stable/javadocs/org/opengis/referencing/doc-files/WKT.html#TOWGS84

-Your best bet is to look up the normal EPSG code for your area; and update your "prj" file to include the official definition.
+Your best bet is to look up the normal EPSG code for your area; and update your ``prj`` file to include the official definition.

 Q: How do I Transform?